syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Printing-PDF-files.md

 {% endhighlight %}
 {% endtabs %}

 The print previewer can be customized on desktop using the native UWP APIs such as `PrintTask`, `PrintDocumentSource`, and `Request`.
-So, the `PrintTaskRequested` event in the Forms.UWP project must be handled using the dependency service.
+So, the `PrintTaskRequested` event must be handled in the Xamarin.Forms.UWP platform using dependency service.

 {% tabs %}
 {% highlight c# %}